-Olive offers one-on-one bodywork and coaching sessions to support your health, self-discovery, well-being and excitement about life.
+Olive offers one-on-one bodywork and coaching sessions to support your health, self-discovery, well-being, art-making and excitement about life.
 These sessions can take place online.
-Sessions can include touch, movement, vocal exploration or online discussions based on your needs.
+Sessions can include touch, movement, vocal exploration or discussion based on your needs.
 Do you have stress, pain or discomfort in your mental, physical, social, behavioral, or spiritual self?
 Sessions are a collaborative process that recognize the uniqueness of each client.
 Through a session we can expand our capacity to meet and be met, to feel and be felt at a cellular level.

 Email firstname.lastname@example.org or call +47 466 422 67 to schedule.

 Body-Mind Centering® is a study of the vital materiality of the body.
 Developed by Bonnie Bainbridge Cohen, BMC® is an experiential study based on the embodiment and application of anatomical, physiological, psychophysical and developmental principles, utilizing movement, touch, voice and mind.
 Its uniqueness lies in the specificity with which each of the body systems can be personally embodied and integrated, the fundamental groundwork of developmental repatterning, and the utilization of a body-based language to describe movement and body-mind relationships.
 It has an unlimited number of applications for dance, bodywork, art, music, athletics, child development, and other therapeutic applications.

 Shiatsu is a form of Japanese bodywork based on ideas in traditional Chinese medicine.
 Shiatsu techniques include massages with fingers, thumbs, feet and palms; assisted stretching; and joint manipulation and mobilization.